softwaresuave/Practical-Powershell/README.md

 An explanation of each script is given in the output or commented in the code.

-the $computer variable declares the target machine(s) to execute the script on, in most instances.
+The $computer variable declares the target machine(s) in most of these scripts.
 <br/>
 <br/>